 A: The Board of Directors (the "Board") of Hasbro, Inc. (the "Company" or "Hasbro") is making these proxy materials available to you on the Internet, or sending printed proxy materials to you in certain situations, including upon your request, beginning on or about April 4, 2016, in connection with Hasbro's 2016 Annual Meeting of Shareholders (the "Meeting"), and the Board's solicitation of proxies in connection with the Meeting.
 The Meeting will take place at 11:00 a.m. local time on Thursday, May 19, 2016 at Hasbro's corporate offices, 1027 Newport Avenue, Pawtucket, Rhode Island 02861.
 The information included in this Proxy Statement relates to the proposals to be voted on at the Meeting, the voting process, the compensation of Hasbro's named executive officers and Hasbro's directors, and certain other information.
-Hasbro's 2015 Annual Report to Shareholders is also available to shareholders upon their request.
+Hasbro's 2015 Annual Report to Shareholders is also available to shareholders on the Internet and a printed copy will be mailed to shareholders upon their request.